-The company La Mue/tte is supported by the Grand Est Regional Authority for the period 2019-2021.
+The artistic team is supported by the Grand Est Region for the 2019-2021 period.

 Actress, puppeteer, visual artist and stage director, she has explored puppetry in all its facets with several companies in Lorraine (Les Clandestines Ficelles, L’Escabelle, Les Fruits du Hasard, Via Verde, Hold up and Pézize, among others).